Nazi concentration camps: Organization

-The camps under the IKL were guarded by members of the SS-Totenkopfverbande ("deaths' head").
+The camps under the IKL were guarded by members of the SS-Totenkopfverbände, lit.
+"SS Death's Head Units".
 The guards were housed in barracks adjacent to the camp and their duties were to guard the perimeter of the camp as well as work details.
 They were officially forbidden from entering the camps, although this rule was not followed.
-Towards the end of the 1930s, the SS-Totenkopfverbande expanded its operations and set up military units, which followed the Einsatzgruppen death squads and massacred Polish Jews as well as Soviet prisoners of war.
+Towards the end of the 1930s, the SS-Totenkopfverbande expanded their operations and set up military units, which followed the Einsatzgruppen death squads and massacred Polish Jews as well as Soviet prisoners of war.
 Older general SS personnel, and those wounded or disabled, replaced those assigned to combat duties.
-As the war progressed, a more diverse group was recruited to guard the expanding camp system, including female guards (who were not part of the SS).
-During the second half of the war, army and air force personnel were recruited, making up as many as 52 percent of guards by January 1945.
+As the war progressed, a more diverse group was recruited to guard the expanding camp system, including female guards who were not part of the SS.
+During the second half of the war, army and air force personnel were recruited, making up as many as 52 per cent of guards by January 1945.
 The manpower shortage was reduced by relying on guard dogs and delegating some duties to prisoners.
 Corruption was widespread.

 Most of the camp SS leadership was middle-class and came from the war youth generation, who were hard-hit by the economic crisis and feared decline in status.
 Most had joined the Nazi movement by September 1931 and were offered full-time employment in 1933.
 SS leaders typically lived with their wives and children near the camps where they worked, often engaging prisoners for domestic labor.
 Perpetration by this leadership was based on their tight social bonds, a perceived common sense that the aims of the system were good, as well as the opportunity for material gain.